 Proper Cannabis Humidity Levels:

 Cannabis plants require different levels of humidity throughout their various growth stages.
-Here’s a general guideline for each phase according to a review of indoor growing conditions:
+Here’s a general guideline for each phase:

 - Seedling stage: During the seedling stage, cannabis plants need higher humidity levels to support their initial growth.
 Aim for a humidity range of 65-70%.
 This encourages strong root development and helps the seedlings absorb water through their leaves until the root system is more established.

 - Vegetative stage: As your plants enter the vegetative phase, you can gradually reduce the humidity levels.
 The ideal range during this stage is 55-60%.
 Lowering humidity at this point promotes healthy growth, encourages the uptake of nutrients, and helps prevent mold and mildew.

 - Flowering stage: A humidity range of 55-60% is appropriate at the beginning of the flowering stage.
 During the final weeks before harvest you should decrease humidity levels to 30-40%.
 This’ll help prevent mold, and maximizes resin production.

 Below are several items to consider to ensure you have an easier time controlling the humidity in your grow area.
 This goes beyond the typical humidifier and dehumidifier advice.

 Dehumidifiers and Humidifiers:

 Humidifiers and dehumidifiers can do the heavy lifting for your grow room, especially if you live in an area with extreme humidity conditions.

 If you’re buying a humidifier or dehumidifier for your grow space, get one large enough that you don’t have to fill or empty it every 4 hours.